-Twenty-three groundwater monitoring wells were installed to establish a groundwater monitoring system for Ponds 0-8 under 40 CFR 257.91(e)(1) during the fourth quarter of 2015.
-The groundwater monitoring well locations are provided on Figure 2 - General Site Plan.
-Groundwater monitoring wells will be used to collect data to develop an initial annual groundwater monitoring and corrective action report that is required to be certified by a qualified professional engineer (QPE) and posted in the operating record by January 31, 2018 per 40 CFR 257.90(e).
+Twenty-three groundwater monitoring wells were installed around the Bottom Ash Pond and Ponds 0-8 to establish a groundwater monitoring system under 40 CFR 257.91(a) during the fourth quarter of 2015.
 In conformance with 40 CFR 257.93, a groundwater sampling and analysis procedure plan was developed for the groundwater monitoring program.
-The plan is included in Appendix B - Groundwater Sampling Analysis and Procedure Plan and includes direction on how to perform or acquire the following:
+The plan is included in Appendix A - Groundwater Sampling Analysis and Procedure Plan and includes direction on how to perform or acquire the following:

 - Groundwater elevations

 - Sample collection and handling procedures

 - Equipment decontamination procedures

 - Chain of custody control

 - Sample preservation and shipment

-- Quality assurance/Quality control (QA/QC)
+- Quality assurance/quality control (QA/QC)

 - Investigation derived waste (IDW)

-- Field documentation - Analytical suite and procedures
+- Field documentation

+- Analytical suite and procedures

-- Optional additional analyses - Data evaluation
+- Optional additional analyses

+- Data evaluation